developers-cosmos/WebHosting-With-GitHubPages/README.md

 Be patient, wait a minute or two, and then refresh the page or try the link if you want.
 Once your site has been published, you’ll see this:
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(164).png">
 congratulations your website is ready…!!!
-6. Share your website<h3>2.Create a new GitHub repository</h3>
+<h3>6.
+Share your website</h3>
 You gonna see your website globally with the generated URL.
-After clicking the link you are going to see the magic
+After clicking the link you are going to see the magic<br>
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(167).png">
 <img src="https://github.com/balupeddireddy08/samplewebsitedeploy/blob/master/img/Screenshot%20(165).png">
-Whenever you want to make changes to your website, you just need to commit the changes and then push the files up to your GitHub repository.
+<br>Whenever you want to make changes to your website, you just need to commit the changes and then push the files up to your GitHub repository.
 Your changes will be published automatically!
-Let me know if I missed any steps, if something didn’t work out quite right for you, or if this guide was helpful!
+<br><br>Let me know if I missed any steps, if something didn’t work out quite right for you, or if this guide was helpful!
 Thank you for reading!
-Happy Learning…!!!
+<h2>Happy Learning…!!!</h2>